juiyangchang/CarND-Term1-Behavioral-Cloning/README.md

 My strategy is kind of trial and error.
 Oftentimes I get the result of the car driving out of lane even though the model seems to be good judging from the training and validation result.

-I
+Really the decision is kind of fully based on how the car drives during the autonomous mode.

+I tried RELU and ELU for activation layer.
+It seems that ELU provides a faster convergence.
+I also looked how the car would drive when using RELU and it seems that the car would be moving less smoothly compared to models using ELU.
+Batch normalization also seem to improve the convergence speed.

+I split the data into training and validation blocks (code line 78) to assess overfitting.
+The final model I used seems a bit underfitting, though, as the training score is slightly higher than the validation score in the figure below.
+![image1]

 #### 2. Final Model Architecture